 - The Star Wars Holiday Special is frequently blamed on George Lucas, even though he had nothing to do with it beyond writing a basic story outline for CBS.

-- For that matter, Lucas gets most of the blame for Howard the Duck (Willard Huyck), Willow (Ron Howard), and Radioland Murders (Mel Smith); he executive produced all three and did come up with the stories for the latter two, but he didn't write the scripts or direct them.
+- For that matter, Lucas gets most of the blame for Howard the Duck (Willard Huyck), Willow (Ron Howard), The Radioland Murders (Mel Smith) and Red Tails (Anthony Hemingway); he executive produced all four and did come up with the stories for Willow and Radioland Murders, but he didn't write the scripts or direct them.

 - With the exception of The Shining, which everybody knows as the work of Stanley Kubrick, all of the films based on Stephen King novels are more popularly associated with him than their directors.
 Unsurprising if you look at what happens to his novels...